-This is the website of the network of Tenants Advice and Advocacy Services (TAASs) in New South Wales.
-Tenants Advice and Advocacy Services assist tenants of private rental housing, social housing tenants, boarders and lodgers, and residential park residents.
+This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants Advice and Advocacy Services (TAASs).
+TAASs assist renters in private rental housing, social housing tenants, boarders and lodgers, and residential park residents.

 Tenants Advice and Advocacy Services

 Tenants Advice and Advocacy Services provide free, independent information, advice and advocacy to tenants throughout New South Wales.